T45K/kotlin-data-table/README.md

 )
 ```

-`tableToRowWithName` converts table DSL to tuple of columns by name.
+`tableToRowWithName` converts table DSL to tuple of columns by name.<br>
 It is like `Map` structure, i.e., you can get value by name.

 ```kotlin